TwoPizza9621536/twopizza9621536.github.io/main/about/about.markdown

 [Creative Commons Attribution-ShareAlike 4.0 International][1]
 license.

+**PLEASE MAKE SURE YOU READ THE LEGAL CODE BEFORE YOU DO THE THINGS THAT HAS BEEN LISTED BELOW**

-Please see the legal code [here]({{ "/about/license.html#creative-commons-attribution-sharealike-40-international" | relative_url }})
+You can see the legal code [here]({{ "/about/license.html#creative-commons-attribution-sharealike-40-international" | relative_url }})
 and [here][2].

 This license states that:

 > - You are free to share, copy and redistribute the material in any medium or
      format.
-     *You are also free to adapt, remix, transform, and build upon the material
+  - You are also free to adapt, remix, transform, and build upon the material for any purpose, even commercially.
+However…
-     * for any purpose, even commercially.
-However… *You must provide attribution to the author (me) with a link back to this website and the page that have material if applicable.
+  - You must provide attribution to the author (me) with a link back to this website and the page that have material if applicable.
-     * If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+  - If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
-     * You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+  - You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+  - When you license under the same license as the original, depending on your jurisdiction, you have wavied your moral rights.

 If you do not follow the license you have 30 days to correct the mistakes to follow the license and the mistake is still not corrected the license is